 - The cavity of the throat

-Dharana should be performed over these parts in the ascending order and then in the descending order also.
+Dharana should be performed over these parts in ascending order and then in descending order also.

 Hereinafter, Dharanas are explained which are of three types:

-- Fixing the external ether in Tahar-akasa, the ether of heart.
+- Fixing the external ether in Tahar-akasa, the ether of the heart.

-- Stabilising the Five deities in the earth, water, fire, and ether.
+- Stabilizing the Five deities in the earth, water, fire, and ether.